-InterSpace’s website is unpolished and confusing, and it includes some broken links.
-You can switch from the Hebrew language into English, but the translation doesn’t work well on many pages.
-Prices are displayed in U.S. dollars and Israeli new shekels.
+InterSpace has an unpolished and confusing website that includes broken links.
+They do offer the option to switch from Hebrew to English, but unfortunately, the translation doesn’t work well on many pages.
+When it comes to prices, they are displayed in both U.S. dollars and Israeli new shekels.
+It’s a bit of a mixed bag, but they’re definitely working on improving their website experience!

 Features and Ease of Use